-Data were reported using appropriate descriptive statistics (including frequency, mean, standard deviation, OR, CI, $X^2$ and P-value).
+Data were reported using appropriate descriptive statistics (including frequency, mean, standard deviation, OR, CI, X^2 and p-value).
+First data were entered using the SPSS software to minimize errors.
 All statistical analyzes of the data were performed using the Statistical Package for Social Sciences (SPSS) version 24 and Excel 2007.